SOTVerse: A User-defined Task Space of Single Object Tracking

 \subsubsection{Evaluation System}

-SOTVerse provides two evaluation systems -- traditional OPE system and reinitialize mechanism (R-OPE).
-Unlike OTB \cite{OTB2015} or VOT competition \cite{VOT2016,VOT2018,VOT2019} that only supports reset in short-term tracking task, SOTVerse allows re-initialization in all subtasks (i.e., short-term tracking, long-term tracking, and global instance tracking) to maximize sequence utilization.
-Tracker fails for ten consecutive frames will trigger the reinitialize mechanism and be reset in the next start point.
+SOTVerse provides two evaluation systems -- the traditional OPE system and the mechanism with re-initialization (R-OPE).
+Unlike OTB \cite{OTB2015} or VOT competition \cite{VOT2016,VOT2018,VOT2019} that only supports reset in the short-term tracking task, SOTVerse allows re-initialization in all subtasks (\ie, short-term tracking, long-term tracking, and global instance tracking) to maximize sequence utilization.
+A tracker that fails for ten consecutive frames will trigger the re-initialization mechanism and be reset at the next start point.